CUBRID/cubrid-manual/ko/sql/schema/table.rst

 .. code-block:: sql

-    -- creaing two tables where one is referencing the other CREATE TABLE a_tbl (
+    -- creating two tables where one is referencing the other CREATE TABLE a_tbl (
       id INT NOT NULL DEFAULT 0 PRIMARY KEY, phone VARCHAR(10)